sereyatiampati/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  --Checked the error on the rails server terminal and the error it guided me to the toys_controller.rb file where the action method had a typo ie Toys.create(toy_params) instead of Toy.create(toy_params)

 - Update the number of likes for a toy